jaemoonseok/Special_Card_Game/README.md

 # Special_Card_Game

 ### How to Run
-- 1. Open a terminal and move directory to src folder
+1. Open a terminal and move directory to src folder
-- 3. Compile the Main.java by typinhg javac Main.java
+- 2. Compile the Main.java by typinhg javac Main.java
-- 2. Run it by typing java Main.java If the program works as the image below, then it is working well
+- 3. Run it by typing java Main.java
+- 4.If the program works as the image below, then it is working well

 ![](images/card%20game.JPG)

 ### Rules to determine who has better cards: